Therion (band): Beloved Antichrist (2017–2019)

 On 13 November 2016 the band announced that Johan Koleberg had decided to leave the band "due to different goals in playing music".
 For the 2017 live gigs the former Amon Amarth member Fredrik Andersson filled in, then on 21 November 2017 Sami Karppinen officially re-joined.

 On 26 January, Johnsson revealed he had been suffering from intense pain in the neck and shoulders, and he was diagnosed with two spinal disc herniations (allegedly resulting from years of headbanging), and he was at risk of losing the ability to perform live.
 As a result, the rock opera project was delayed and the band downplayed their sets of songs in concerts to allow Johnsson to perform.
-By 8 April, Johnsson announced he had been able to avoid surgery as his condition had improved through physiotherapy, and the band would resume performing at festivals by August, although he would have to play sitting. (by the beginning of 2018, though, Johnsson was able to perform standing up normally again).
+By 8 April, Johnsson announced he had been able to avoid surgery as his condition had improved through physiotherapy, and the band would resume performing at festivals by August.

 Johnsson also arranged the orchestration of Sabaton's stage show with symphonic orchestra, performed on 13 July 2017 at the Masters Of Rock festival in Vizovice, Czech Republic.

 On 15 August 2017, the band announced the title and the release date of an operatic rock musical.
-Beloved Antichrist - inspired by and partly based on Vladimir Solovyov's Tale of the Antichrist - containing over 3 hours of music, and 29 vocal characters is to be scheduled for 26 January 2018, later postponed first to 2 February and finally to 9 February.
+Beloved Antichrist – inspired by and partly based on Vladimir Solovyov's Tale of the Antichrist – containing over 3 hours of music, and 29 vocal characters was scheduled for 26 January 2018, later postponed first to 2 February and finally to 9 February.

-In 2018 a European and a Latin American tour was scheduled, later also extended for China, and — for the very first time — Australia.
-The European tour has featured again Imperial Age, whose current album Legacy Of Atlantis was made with Vidal, Påhlsson and Thomas Vikström.
-After the last show of the tour, Linnéa Vikström left the band and she was replaced by the new touring member Rosalía Sairem.
-Due to health issues of Chiara Malvestiti some of the 2019 gigs were done again by Isa Garcia Navas.
+In 2018 a European and a Latin American tour was scheduled, later also extended for China, and – for the very first time – Australia.
+After the last show of the tour, Linnéa Vikström ended the collaboration with the band and was replaced by the new touring member Rosalía Sairem.

 On 10 August 2019 Nalle Påhlsson has decided to withdraw from touring, and remain only a member for songwriting and studio recordings.
 For the year's only remaining show Justin Biggs from the band Sorcerer was standing in.